Security-Onion-Solutions/securityonion-docs/best-practices.rst

 - avoid changing file permissions or umask settings

-- hardening guidelines may break functionality, so if you must apply those hardening guidelines, we recommend testing throughly before deploying to production
+- hardening guidelines may break functionality, so if you must apply those hardening guidelines, we recommend testing thoroughly before deploying to production

 Stay Up To Date
 ---------------